What kind of counselling does SSAIC provide?

 Our trauma-informed counselling services are available to people of all genders ages 12 and older.

 Our counsellors are governed by the ethics and standards laid out by the Saskatchewan Association of Social Workers.
 We believe you, and we believe in you.
 You direct the conversation and the session agenda based on your needs; our goals are your goals.

 We never investigate the validity of your experience, and we support your choices regarding medical care and the legal system.

 SSAIC does not charge clients a fee for counselling services or for participation in groups.
 There is no fee for service.

 Counselling at SSAIC is conducted in a confidential manner.
 Information related to counselling is only released to other professionals with a client’s written permission, with the exception of other counsellors at SSAIC, and the counsellor’s supervisor.

 No information, either written or verbal, gained during the counselling process will be used for the purposes of resolving child custody and access disputes.

 Individual and group counselling

 SSAIC provides individual and group counselling to people of all genders who have experienced recent or historical sexual abuse or sexual assault.
 Counselling is also available to partners and families of survivors.
-These services are free and confidential.

 For questions about intake, group counselling dates, or other information, please call the office at 306-244-2294.